scor2k/gcp-info/README.md

     git clone <repository_clone_url> # Replace with actual repository clone URL cd <repository_directory_name> # Replace with actual repository directory name
     ```
-2. Build the tool:
+2. Install dependencies:
     ```bash
+    go mod tidy
+    ```
+3. Build the tool:
+    ```bash
     go build ./gcp_info.go
     ```
     This will create an executable named `gcp_info` (or `gcp_info.exe` on Windows) in the current directory.
-3. Run the built tool, providing the target project ID as an argument:
+4. Run the built tool, providing the target project ID as an argument:
     ```bash
     ./gcp_info your-project-id-here
     ```